United States involvement in regime change: 2003: Somalia

 American efforts began with a wave of assassinations, resulting in claims by the ICU that America was funding warlords to depose their rule.
 According to C. Barnes & H. Hassan, "It was in this context that a military force known as Al-Shabaab (‘the Youth’) emerged, related to but seemingly autonomous of the broad based Courts movement."
 With CIA support, the warlords in 2006 formed the Alliance for the Restoration of Peace and Counter-Terrorism and attempted to overthrow the ICU with American backing.
 However, American efforts to overthrow the Islamic Courts Union in 2006 failed, as the ICU defeated the warlords America supported against them in the Second Battle of Mogadishu.

-American efforts to counter the ICU would not end here however, as America would continue to support the overthrow of the ICU by supporting an Ethiopian invasion of the country.
+American efforts to counter the ICU would not end here, however, as America would continue to support the overthrow of the ICU by supporting an Ethiopian invasion of the country.
 Leaked documents in 2006 revealed a confidential meeting between senior American and Ethiopian officials in Addis Ababa six months prior to the full scale December 2006 invasion.
-Participants deliberated on various scenarios, with the 'worst-case scenario' being the potential takeover of Somalia by the Islamic Courts Union.
+Participants deliberated on various scenarios, with the "worst-case scenario" being the potential takeover of Somalia by the Islamic Courts Union.
 The documents revealed that the US found the prospect unacceptable and would back Ethiopia in the event of an ICU takeover.
-Journalist Jon Snow reported that during the meeting ‘the blueprint for a very American supported Ethiopian invasion of Somalia was hatched’.
+Journalist Jon Snow reported that during the meeting "the blueprint for a very American supported Ethiopian invasion of Somalia was hatched".

 Pentagon officials and intelligence analysts reported that the invasion had been planned during the summer of 2006 and that US special forces were on the ground before the Ethiopians had invaded.
 America participated in the invasion of Somalia, as the Bush Administration covertly deployed US Special Forces backed by AC-130 gunships in support of ENDF forces.
-The lightly armed court forces were unable to counter ENDF/US air supremacy and armour.
+The lightly armed court forces were unable to counter ENDF/US air supremacy and armor.
 The timing and scale of the attack surprised many international observers, leading many to conclude that it was 'fairly obvious that Ethiopia had received significant help' during the invasion.
 Reuters reported American and British Special Forces, along with US-hired mercenaries, had been laying the ground work for the invasion within and outside Somalia since late 2005.
 During the invasion the United States provided satellite surveillance of ICU forces to the ENDF, along with extensive military and logistical support extending to the provision of spare parts.
 The European Union was reportedly 'exceptionally unhappy' about the heavy US support for the invasion, and held back funds for the newly created AMISOM mission for several months.

-The US-backed Ethiopian invasion was eventually defeated by Somali insurgents, however the ICU was overthrown and was unable to re-assert its control over Somalia and Mogadishu by the time of the Ethiopian withdrawal.
+The US-backed Ethiopian invasion was eventually defeated by Somali insurgents; however, the ICU was overthrown and was unable to re-assert its control over Somalia and Mogadishu by the time of the Ethiopian withdrawal.